bdeluna16/kickstarter-analysis/README.md

 Solution: Performing analyses on Kickstarter data to uncover trends in order to provide Louise better insight on how to start her crowdfunding campaign
 ---
 ## Analysis
+### Kickstarter campaigns for all parent categories provided in the data.
+1) Based on the data the theater category had the

 ### Kickstarter Campaigns for "theater" category in the U.S.
-1) Total of 912 kickstarter campaigns for "theatre" category in the U.S.
+1) Total of 912 kickstarter campaigns for "theater" category in the U.S.
 2) Cancelled campaigns = 26
 3) Live campaigns = 12
 4) Failed campaigns = 349
 5) Successful campaigns = 525
+![image_nmage